 One of the greatest benefits of a digital detox is feeling calmer and more content.

 You won’t feel pressured to constantly check your social media accounts, emails, and text messages – like almost half of people in the United States now feel on a daily basis.

 When people don’t engage with technology constantly, they report lower stress levels than “constant checkers”, the APA says.

 And, when you spend less time on devices, you are also more likely to take part in physical activity, and sleep better – which can reduce stress levels even more.

 You can take a step back from social media by:

-Volunteering abroad is a great way to do this, as not only will you be living in a remote and beautiful location, but you will be able to stay busy during the day, preventing you from feeling the urge to check your phone every five minutes.
+Volunteering abroad is a great way to do this.
+Not only will you be living in a remote and beautiful location, but you’ll be able to stay busy during the day – which is a great way to prevent yourself from checking your phone every five minutes.

-Once you’ve had the chance to take a break and explore new perspectives, you might return to your everyday life with healthier habits and a better relationship with social media.
+Once you’ve had the chance to take a break and explore new perspectives, you might return to your everyday life with healthier habits, and a better relationship with social media.

 Or you could visit Costa Rica and travel into Tortuguero National Park to volunteer at our research base in Jalova, surrounded by the rainforest and ocean.